aseedb/CryoVesNet-Manuscript/manuscript.md

 Extremely accurate SV segmentation is a prerequisite to obtaining a faithful representation of SVs state of connectivity.
 Hundreds to thousands of SVs are present in a typical synapse, and their manual segmentation is a time-consuming exercise, which has been recognized as a bottleneck by the community.

-Several attempts to automate vesicle segmentation by classical computer vision or machine learning algorithms have not yielded very robust results.
+Several attempts to automate vesicle segmentation by classical computer vision or machine learning algorithms have not yielded robust results.
 We addressed this problem by designing a workflow consisting of a U-Net convolutional network followed by post-processing steps.
 This combination yields highly accurate results.
 Furthermore, we provide an interactive tool for accurately segmenting spherical vesicles in a fraction of the time required by available manual segmentation methods.